alex-kj-chin/cayman/index.md

 1. Grand & 3rd, which loses about 8.5 bikes a day (with a standard deviation of 4.8)

 We also see that the "Virtual Station" gains about 5 bikes per day (with a standard deviation of 2.7).
 However, as the [docs](https://bikeshare.metro.net/about/data/) tell us, the virtual station is used when LA Metro staff have to check in or out a bike that otherwise would not be returned to a station.
 It is possible that this contributes to the redistribution of bikes, but this still would not account for the extreme variance we see in the data.
-Thus, we see overall, there is one station that consistently loses bikes, but most of the other stations are relatively variante.
+Thus, we see overall, there is one station that consistently loses bikes, but most of the other stations are relatively variant day-to-day.

 ## Trip Route Category-Passholder